pshrmn/understanding-rollup/nodes.md

 #### Behaviors

 * gatherPossibleValues - add node to values set
-* hasEffects - return false
+* hasEffects - return node's `included` property
-* initialiseChildren - if the class has an `id`, set the class's name to its name, add the name to the scope's declarations, and initialize the `id` `Identifier` (`id` can be null for default exports)
+* initialiseChildren - if the class has an `id`, set the node's name to its name, add the name to the scope's declarations, and initialize the `id` `Identifier` (`id` can be null for default exports).
+Then, call `Class.initialiseChildren`.
-* render - if tree shaking and `activated` is false, remove the code
+* render - if tree shaking and `included` is false, remove the code
-* run - if part of a default export, run the parent export node

 ### ClassExpression